vaivaiskovu/vaivaiskovu/README.md

 ; i like finnish history, war movies, tuntematon sotilas♡, finnish war novels, kalevala ( finnish mythology ), pagan religions, and a bunch of games such as Rdr2, CoD, KcD2 and Runo

-; i'm friendly if you are, might be a bit quiet / awkward at first tho. any type of interaction is appreciated! i do like making new buddies :) i may be quiet sometimes, but it's only because I can't think of anything to say, it's most likely not your fault.
+; i'm friendly if you are, might be a bit quiet / awkward at first tho. any type of interaction is appreciated! i do like making new buddies :) i may be quiet sometimes, but it's only because i can't think of anything to say, it's most likely not your fault.

 ᯓ★